 Andrea Cuomo is currently Executive Vice President for the Advanced System Technology Group and Chief Strategy Officer.
 Mr. Cuomo is also a member of our Corporate Executive Committee.
 After studying at Milano Politecnico in Nuclear Sciences, with a special focus on analog electronics, Mr. Cuomo joined us in 1983 as a System Testing Engineer, and from 1985 to 1989 held various positions to become Marketing Manager in the automotive, computer and industrial product segment.
-In 1989, Andrea Cuomo was appointed Director of Strategy and Market Development for the Dedicated Products Group, and in 1994 became Vice President responsible for Marketing and Strategic Accounts within the Headquarters Region.
-In 1998, Mr. Cuomo was appointed as Vice President responsible for Advanced System Technology.
+In 1989, Mr. Cuomo was appointed Director of Strategy and Market Development for the Dedicated Products Group, and in 1994 became Vice President responsible for Marketing and Strategic Accounts within the Headquarters Region.
+In 1998, Mr. Cuomo was appointed as Vice President responsible for Advanced System Technology and in 2002, Mr. Cuomo was appointed as Corporate Vice President and Advanced System Technology General Manager.
 In 2004, he was given the additional responsibility of serving as our Director of Strategic Planning and was promoted to Executive Vice President.